Three Days in Bangkok

 November to March offers the most pleasant weather.

-Hotel prices seem fairly stable throughout the year in Bangkok and they don't really seem to have a peak season like the beach areas do; however they do increase dramatically if there are large Conventions happening.
+Hotel prices seem fairly stable throughout the year in Bangkok and they don't really seem to have a peak season like the beach areas do; however they do increase dramatically if there are large Conventions happening, either in or around that particular hotel.

 Most International passengers arriving into Suvarnabhumi Airport, but there is also a second airport called Don Mueang.